Daniel-Norman/alz/feature_extraction/README.md

 Linear binary pattern feature extraction process.
 Run on the original MRI scan, but only on the provided regions-of-interest given by the CSV of lesion regions.

+Run using
+`lbp_batch.sh [# in parallel] [MRI folder] [lesion csv folder] [output histogram folder]`

+for batch or

 `python lbp.py [MRI file] [lesion regions CSV] [output histogram CSV]`

-In order to batch all of the lbp files, run the following with lbp.py in the same directory.
-It will save all of the histograms in the output folder as 'lbp_histogram_[number].csv'

-`./lbp_batch.sh [# in parallel] [MRI folder] [lesion csv folder] [output histogram folder]

-TODO: fix this description: The output should be a texture and pattern recognition file that can be viewed within BrainSuite.
+for a single file.

+The output is a single normalized histogram of uniform LBP buckets for the lesion regions.